pytorch/pytorch/docs/source/torch.compiler_profiling_torch_compile.rst

 Finding graph breaks: "Torch-Compiled Region" and "CompiledFunction"
 --------------------------------------------------------------------

-Although there are logging tools for identifying graph breaks, the profiler provides a quick visual method of identifying :ref:`graph breaks <graph-breaks>`.
+Although there are logging tools for identifying graph breaks, the profiler provides a quick visual method of identifying :ref:`graph breaks <torch.compiler_graph_breaks>`.
 There are two profiler events to look for: **Torch-Compiled Region** and **CompiledFunction**.

 **Torch-Compiled Region** - which was introduced in PyTorch 2.2 - is a profiler event that covers the entire compiled region.
 Graph breaks almost always look the same: nested “Torch-Compiled Region” events.